 Are you intolerant to gluten?

-My body warned me.
+My body warned me with gluten allergy symptoms.

 Robert 36 years old….

 “For over a year, I felt everyday a constant sensation of weakness and lack of energy, often suffering from abdominal pain and sometimes I had digestive problems.
 I though these illnesses were due to the worries of my new job and especially to the changes in life habits, brought about by the arrival of my second-born Amy.
 I was sure that the cause of so much weariness and of those pains were stress, having stopped doing my daily sport… And the few hours of rest at night.
 So I was slowly slipping into a state of depression.